wireapp/backup-export-tool/README.md

   -e WIRE_PASSWORD=VerySecretPassword1! \
   -e BACKUP_PASSWORD=Monkey123! \
   -e BACKUP_USERNAME=dejan56 \
-  lukaswire/backup-export-tool:latest
+  lukaswire/backup-export-tool:1.1.0
 ```

 ### Bare metal JVM
 One needs C library Libsodium installed.
 To install it, one should use [official documentation](https://libsodium.gitbook.io/doc/),
 or to use included binaries.
-One should use Java 8 to run the tool, but Java 11 seems to be working as well.
+One should use Java 8 (OpenJDK) to run the tool, but Java 11 (OpenJDK) seems to be working as well.
+We observed some problems running the tool under Windows and Oracle JDK, thus OpenJDK is required.

 Almost all parameters are set using arguments to the tool, however, in order to use different Wire backend,
 one must set environmental variable with backend URL: